These three, 4 Bedroom Villas are offered for sale in a TITLED compound on the shores of the Pacific Ocean in Puerto Armuelles, Panama.

 The second villa is "THE OASIS."
-It has city water and power, is fully titled and if sold separately the price is
+It has city water and power, is fully titled and the price is

 MORE pictures further down.

 The third villa is the "MIAMI."
-This has water and power to the house but the interior needs plastering,tiling and painting.
+This has been SOLD.

 The compound has approx. 3 acres of walkeable property.
 Each lot is over 1,000 square meters and is 13.5 kilometers from the border and the port city of Puerto Armuelles.
 From the gate entrance it is approximately 350 yards to the beach.

 The gated entrance leads onto a rotunda and the main avenue.